Cavorter/soda.guide/content/about.md

 I have definitely tried a few drinks that were well outside the white, suburban, upper-middle-class, American, Christian, etc set of normal experiences and palettes that I was raised with but that doesn't instrinsicly make any of them "weird".
 They are all just another opportunity to try something different and I personally feel that a breadth of experience is almost always better.

 #### Where do you find all of these drinks?
-15 years ago this was a much more common question and had a lot fewer answers.
+Around the turn of the century this was a much more common question and had a lot fewer answers.
 However since then the relative popularity of regional and small batch soft drinks has really exploded and places that carry them along with it.
 These days in the Twin Cities metro even at most super markets there will be a selection of at least 4 or 5 lesser known brands and several have full sections of shelf space in the "health food" or beverage sections devoted to a wide variety of soft drinks, sodas and otherwise.
 For example my local convenience store, [Tim and Tom's Speedy Mart](https://timandtomsspeedymarket.com), tends to stock at least 20 different interesting bottles at any given time.

 Here in the Twin Cities we are also fortunate to have two very good specialty retailers that carry hundreds and sometimes thousands of different bottles:
 - [Blue Sun Soda Shop](https://bluesunsodashop.com/) now has two locations and is probably the best source locally.
-- [Minnesota's Largest Candy Store](https://g.page/MinnesotasLargestCandyStore?share) is a really good second option and offers other things than soda for anyone else who might come along for the trip.
+- [Minnesota's Largest Candy Store](https://g.page/MinnesotasLargestCandyStore?share) is a really good second option and offers things other than soda for anyone else who might come along for the trip.

 I like to visit small specialty markets, expecially those that cater to cultures and cuisines that were not part of my upbringing, and often find really interesting things to try.